Spa Land Centum City offers refined, upscale spa experience

 Everything in South Korea’s second largest city (after Seoul) is better than you think it’s going to be, and you’ll want more time to explore and enjoy.

-Case in point is Spa Land Centum City, a gigantic, modern jjimjilbang (Korean-style sauna/spa) located inside Shinsegae Department Store Centum City, reportedly the world's largest department store, which opened four years ago.
+Case in point is Spa Land Centum City, a gigantic, modern jjimjilbang (Korean-style sauna/spa) located inside Shinsegae Department Store Centum City.

 Coming from Seoul, I was skeptical about how different one jjimjilbang could be from any other.
 The capital, after all, is well known for its extravagant spas.